ninoNinkovic/LiveStamps/README.md

 Regex patterns are powerful expressions!

 Test your stamp regex online at a site like [www.regexr.com](https://www.regexr.com "Regexr") first!!!
 An expression that accidentally matches valid code, will instantly replace it.
-A mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...
+Also, a mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

 **Anatomy of a LiveStamp:**